Update Critical:

 Increase transparency and cross-sector information sharing to expose and mitigate EoL risk, driving better awareness of vulnerabilities.

-Now is the time for governments, regulators and operators to recognise that end-of-life technology isn’t just an internal cost—it’s a national cybersecurity priority.
+Now is the time for governments, regulators, and operators to recognise that end-of-life technology isn’t just an internal cost—it’s a national cybersecurity priority.
 By embracing smarter investment and stronger standards, countries can reduce hidden risks and build digital resilience that lasts.